Q1 What is the Veteran Family Program?

 Q6 Are all Military Family Resource Centres included in the Veteran Family Program?
 Can I start going now?

 Yes, all 32 Military Family Resource Centres are included in the Veteran Family Program.
-Medically releasing CAF members and Veterans medically released on or after 1 April, 2018, as well as their families, have unlimited access to the Veteran Family Program.
+Medically releasing CAF members and Veterans medically released, as well as their families, have unlimited access to the Veteran Family Program.

 Q7 What to expect when you visit an MFRC

 You be connected with a Veteran Family Program Coordinator (VFPC).
 Each eligible family has unique needs.
 The job of the VFPC is to help you find the right programs and services for your needs, whether it is information about local community groups, transition programs, referrals or intervention support to ease the transition of families from military to post-service life.

 Q8 I would like to benefit from the Veteran Family Program, but I live far away from a Military Family Resource Centre.
 Can I access assistance remotely?
 Would Veterans Affairs Canada pay for my travel to visit a MFRC?